dabreegster/dabreegster.github.io/parkour/index.md

 ## Join me!

-Open offer: if you're ever passing through Seattle and want to try parkour, ping me!
+Open offer: if you're ever passing through London and want to try parkour, ping me!
 I've taught dozens of people their first lesson.
 "It's dangerous" is a shaky excuse -- proper parkour is all about progressing at an appropriate pace and managing risk.
 I won't stand for "I'm not in shape" -- you can start anywhere, and parkour is a **fun** way to exercise.
 Paraphrased by a friend Brandee Laird: everybody moves; parkour just helps you move better.

 If you're interested in trying it out in your own area and can't find anybody to practice with, I might also be able to help find your local community.

-(And in case anybody takes me up on the offer while COVID's still a concern: we'd practice outside with masks in a way that we're both comfortable with.)